 In a very real sense the integrity of promotional activities rests on how well those activities work.
-An advertising budget that is spent on some poorly defined task or on undefined tasks may be regarded as an economic waster compared to that spent to achieve the well-defined objectives for which the results can be not pred.
-Any point institution upon which a significant portion of our total productive efforts is ended as should be able to point to its specific accomplishment.
-Indeed, it is a soure of discoment that specific results of advertising activities have not always be subject to prove the measurement of the productive efforts is ended a socio-economic-institution with full right and privileges "when means exist to have that advertising super are productive rupees'.
-It is indoubtedly a soure of embarrates means that we cannot exactly measure the effectiveness.
+An advertising budget that is spent on some poorly defined task or on undefined tasks may be regarded as an economic waste as compared to that spent to achieve the well-defined objectives for which the results can be measured.
+Any social institution upon which a significant portion of our total productive efforts is expanded should be able to point to its specific accomplishment.
+Indeed, it is a source of discomfort that specific results of advertising activities have not always been subject to precise measurement.
+Both practitioners and critics feel that promotional activities should only be accepted as socio-economic-institution with full right and privileges "when the means exist to prove that advertising super are productive rupees' It is undoubtedly a source of embarrassment that we cannot exactly measure the effectiveness of advertising in definitive terms.

-The exact result of advertisement expension is very difficult to predict because;
+The exact result of advertisement expenditure is very difficult to predict because;

-- The reaction o consumer; buyers the advertis[;] ag efforts cannot be known inadvance. - The ratio of competitors in the field cannot be guessed in anticipation and - The unk recter events (such as choose in social and economic environment and the government is accurately anticipated.
-Such events may influence the results of the advertising efforts if we take a hypothetical case of a retailer who contract to spent Rs.5000 on avertisement with a local newspaper for a special sales even.
-The advertisement isseenand incresponseismuch greater than it is advertisement or the low prices quoted during the sale of the superior quality of the product or absence of competition in the market on the day or the favorable.
+- The reaction of consumer; buyers to the advertising efforts cannot be known in advance. - The reaction of competitors in the field cannot be guessed in anticipation and - The unexpected events (such as change in social and economic environment and the government policies etc.) cannot be accurately anticipated.
+Such events may influence the results of the advertising efforts.
+If we take a hypothetical case of a retailer who contract to spent Rs.5000 on advertisement with a local newspaper for a special sales even.
+The advertisement is seen and the response is much greater than it is anticipated.
+What caused the success of sale?
+They message theme colors etc., of the advertisement or the low prices quoted during the sale of the superior quality of the product or absence of competition in the market on the day or the favorable.
 Weather conditions or the goodwill of the firm etc. The overwhelming success of the sale is the joint result of all the above variables and it is quite impossible to isolate the role of any one variable.
-It is so because the cause and effect relationship cannot be established in advance when a multitude of variable impingeupon a particular event.
+It is so because the cause and effect relationship cannot be established in advance when a multitude of variable impinge upon a particular event.
 It is entirely possible that a poor advertising support may push up the sale because everything else falls into its proper place or the reverse may be possible.
 But it does not mean that that we cannot measure the effects of particulars advertising effort.
 The advertising executives are much concerned about the assessment of the effectiveness of the advertising efforts.
-For this purpose, the management needs answers to such questions as: was the advertising campaign really successful in attainingthe advertising goals?
+For this purpose, the management needs answers to such questions as: was the advertising campaign really successful in attaining the advertising goals?
 Were our T.V. commercials as good as those of our competitors?
-Will the print advertisement, which we have designed, make consumers .wa.? of our new product?
-To get answers of these questions, various tests of effective mess (Pre- tests and post-tests) are deeded to determine whether proposed advertisement whether management advertisement of the use . and if they are not satisfactory how they might be improved, .t whether management messing to the advertisements and posttests aff consumers here before rosing target onsumers to the advertisements and posttests aff consumers here before rosing target onsumers to the advertisements and posttests aff consumers here been exposised to the response to the response to the advertisements and posttests aff consumers here been exposised to the response to the response of the section of the proposed advertisements here the proposed to the proposed advertisement whether management are the proposed to the proposed to the advertisement of the proposed advertisement and posttests aff consumers here the proposed to the proposed t
+Will the print advertisement, which we have designed, make consumers aware of our new product?
+To get answers of these questions, various tests of effectiveness (Pre- tests and post-tests) are deeded to determine whether proposed advertisement should be used, and if they are not satisfactory how they might be improved, and whether ongoing campaign should be stopped continued or changed.
+Pre- tests are conducted before exposing target consumers to the advertisements and posttests after consumers have been exposed to them.